mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 # <a name="known-issues"></a>Known Issues and Limitations

-# <a name="fixed-issues"></a>Major Issues Fixed in 1.11 Beta 3
+# <a name="fixed-issues"></a>Improvements and Major Issues Fixed in 1.11 Beta 3

 - DCOS-16368 -  DC/OS Enterprise Secret Store no longer accepts secrets with uppercase letters in their paths.
 Secret paths with uppercase letters conflicted with use of the IAM API. [enterprise type="inline" size="small" /]
-- DCOS-19573 - Bugix: Changes to unique constraints now supported in the UI.
+- DCOS-19573 - Bugfix: Changes to unique constraints now supported in the UI.
 - DCOS-19837 - Consolidate fault-domain scripts for all cloud providers into one script to support clusters with multiple cloud providers.
 - DCOS-19896 - `--linked` flag added to `dcos cluster list` so users can see which clusters can be unlinked. [enterprise type="inline" size="small" /]
 - DCOS-19955 - Enhanced cluster linking API and CLI experience. [enterprise type="inline" size="small" /]